Applied AI

 Reliable data foundations are essential for predictive spare parts.
 Practical steps:

-• Data Governance: maintain data contracts between producers and consumers, with clear ownership, retention policies, and privacy controls where applicable.
+• Data Governance: maintain data contracts between producers and consumers, with ownership, retention policies, and privacy controls where applicable.

 Modeling and AI Pipelines